Dastari/shimmer-from-structure/README.md

 - ✅ Generates shimmer effects that match actual dimensions
 - ✅ Zero maintenance - works with any layout changes
 - ✅ Works with complex nested structures
+- ✅ Supports dynamic data with `templateProps`
+- ✅ Preserves container backgrounds during loading
+- ✅ Auto-detects border-radius from your CSS

 ## 🚀 Installation